zethon/ttvg/docs/notes.md

 Saving audio files in Cool Edit as "ACM Waveform" and unchecking "Save extra non-audio information" allows the audio files to load in SFML.

+## 2020-06-22

+On macOS, passing `-r /some/folder` as a customer resource folder lead to the value of the folder having a leading space.
+This in turn caused all resources to fail loading.